Occupation of Poland (1939–1945): Treatment of Polish citizens under Soviet occupation

-Land reform and collectivisation

-The Soviet base of support was strengthened by a land reform program initiated by the Soviets in which most of the owners of large lots of land were labeled "kulaks" and dispossessed of their land, which was then divided among poorer peasants.

-However, the Soviet authorities then started a campaign of forced collectivisation, which largely nullified the earlier gains from the land reform as the peasants generally did not want to join the Kolkhoz farms, nor to give away their crops for free to fulfill the state-imposed quotas.

 Removal of Polish governmental and social institutions

 While Germans enforced their policies based on racism, the Soviet administration justified their Stalinist policies by appealing to the Soviet ideology, which in reality meant the thorough Sovietization of the area.
 Immediately after their conquest of eastern Poland, the Soviet authorities started a campaign of Sovietization of the newly acquired areas.
 No later than several weeks after the last Polish units surrendered, on 22 October 1939, the Soviets organized staged elections to the Moscow-controlled Supreme Soviets (legislative body) of Western Byelorussia and Western Ukraine.
 The result of the staged voting was to become a legitimization of Soviet annexation of eastern Poland.

 Subsequently, all institutions of the dismantled Polish state were closed down and reopened under the Soviet appointed supervisors.
 Lwow University and many other schools were reopened soon but they were restarted anew as Soviet institutions rather than continuing their old legacy.
 Lwow University was reorganized in accordance with the Statute Books for Soviet Higher Schools.
 The tuition, that along with the institution's Polonophile traditions, kept the university inaccessible to most of the rural Ukrainophone population, was abolished and several new chairs were opened, particularly the chairs of Russian language and literature.
 The chairs of Marxism-Leninism, Dialectical and Historical Materialism aimed at strengthening of the Soviet ideology were opened as well.
 Polish literature and language studies ware dissolved by Soviet authorities.
 Forty-five new faculty members were assigned to it and transferred from other institutions of Soviet Ukraine, mainly the Kharkiv and Kiev universities.
 On 15 January 1940 the Lviv University was reopened and started to teach in accordance with Soviet curricula.

 Simultaneously, Soviet authorities attempted to remove the traces of Polish history of the area by eliminating much of what had any connection to the Polish state or even Polish culture in general.
 On 21 December 1939, the Polish currency was withdrawn from circulation without any exchange to the newly introduced rouble, which meant that the entire population of the area lost all of their life savings overnight.

 All the media became controlled by Moscow.
 Soviet authorities implemented a political regime similar to a police state, based on terror.
 All Polish parties and organizations were disbanded.
 Only the Communist Party was allowed to exist along with organizations subordinated to it.

 All organized religions were persecuted.
 All enterprises were taken over by the state, while agriculture was made collective.